What Color Pool Liner Is Best — Dark or Light?

 As you might expect, dark liners — especially if they are patterned — are good at hiding dirt and debris.
 A darker pool liner also hides imperfections, like scratches and stains, making them less noticeable.
 On the flip side, leaves, twigs, and other debris will likely be more pronounced against a light-colored liner and require more cleaning and scrubbing.

 Fading & Discoloration

 Picking a pattern is all about the look you want your pool and backyard to have.
 The pattern can be bright, bold, and eye-catching to make your pool stand out.
 A more natural-looking, subdued pattern can help your pool blend in with the surroundings.
 When looking at patterns, keep in mind your deck, patio, landscaping, and other backyard decor that you may be trying to match and the overall aesthetic of your home.

 Keep in mind that your yard and external elements will also impact the color of your liner once it’s in your pool.
-For example, shade and reflections from trees, shrubs, buildings, and fencing surrounding your pool can make the water (and the liner itself) appear darker than it originally did.
+For example, shade and reflections from trees, shrubs, buildings, and fencing surrounding your pool can make the water (and the liner itself) appear darker than it initially did.
 The sky, sunlight, and surrounding foliage can also impact the appearance of color and brightness of your liner and add a blue, green, or grayish tint.
 Your liner may also look slightly darker in the deeper areas of your pool due to how light travels through water.

 What’s the best liner option for my pool?